Fremont’s Expeditions of the American West

 St. Vrain Fort Marker, Colorado

-Fremont’s second exploration was made in 1843, his party consisting principally of Creole and Canadian French and Americans, amounting to 39 men.
+Fremont’s second exploration was in 1843.
+His party consisted principally of Creoles, Canadians, and Americans, and it numbered 39 men.

 To make the exploration as useful as possible, Colonel Fremont determined to vary the route to the Rocky Mountains from what he had followed in 1842.
 Instead, he decided upon a route up the valley of the Kansas River to the head of the Arkansas River and a pass in the mountains, if any could be found, at the sources of that river.
-By making this deviation, the problem of a new road to Oregon and California might be found with a better climate and more knowledge obtained of an important river and the country it drained.
+By making this deviation, the problem of a new road to Oregon and California might be solved, with a better climate and greater knowledge of an important river and the country it drains.

 Kansas River

 The departure was made from what is now Kansas City, Kansas, on the morning of May 29, 1843, and at the close of that day, the party encamped about four miles beyond the frontier, on the verge of the great prairies.
 Resuming their journey on the 31st, they encamped in the evening at Elm Grove and, from then until June 3, followed the same route as the expedition of 1842.
-Reaching the ford of the Kansas River, near the present site of Lawrence, they left the usual emigrant road to the mountains and continued their route along the south side of the river, where their progress was much delayed by numerous small streams, which required them to build frequent bridges.
-On the morning of June 4, they crossed Otter Creek and on the 8th, arrived at the mouth of Smoky Hill Fork, forming its junction with the Republican and Kansas Rivers.
-On the 11th, they resumed their journey along the Republican Fork and for several days continued to travel through a country beautifully watered with numerous streams, handsomely timbered, at which time Fremont would say:
+Reaching the ford of the Kansas River, near the present site of Lawrence, they left the usual emigrant road to the mountains.
+They continued along the south side of the river, where their progress was delayed by numerous small streams that required frequent bridges.
+On the morning of June 4, they crossed Otter Creek, and on the 8th, arrived at the mouth of Smoky Hill Fork, forming its junction with the Republican and Kansas Rivers.
+On the 11th, they resumed their journey along the Republican Fork and, for several days, continued to travel through a country beautifully watered with numerous streams, handsomely timbered, at which time Fremont would say:

 Old Fort Laramie